Money in Thailand: A Tourist Guide to ATMs, Cards and Exchange

 Bargaining is a part of daily life in Thailand.
 Especially if you’re a foreigner.

-The first price you hear will usually be double the actual.
+The first price you hear will usually be double the actual price.
 With some playful bargaining, you can expect to pay 30-40% less than what you were initially quoted.

 Bargain harder at markets frequented by more tourists.